sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 - Task 9: disconnect from websocket when exiting lobby from eval screen
 - Task 10: ws in game to signal all players have submitted their game answers
 - Task 11: implement ws in eval screen to signal all players have submitted their votes
-- Task 12: contributed in fixing round redirection issue
+- Task 12: contributed to fix round redirection issue